DOI10.47051/MVVI8428

 Figure 2: Distribution of Anolis otongae in Ecuador.
 The star corresponds to the type locality: Otonga Reserve, Cotopaxi province.
 See Appendix 1 for a complete list of the presence localities included in the map.

-Etymology: The generic name Anolis is thought to have originated from Cariban languages, specifically from the word anoli, which is the name Arawak peoples may have used to refer to this group of lizards.6 The specific epithet otongae refers to the type locality: Otonga Reserve.2
+Etymology: The generic name Anolis is thought to have originated from Cariban languages, specifically from the word anoli, which is the name Arawak peoples may have used to refer to this group of lizards.6 The epithet otongae refers to the type locality: Otonga Reserve.2 The Bosque Integral Otonga is a 1500 hectare cloud forest reserve in Cotopaxi province.

-See it in the wild: The most ideal location for discovering Otonga Anoles is undoubtedly the Otonga Reserve.
+See it in the wild: The best location to find Otonga Anoles is undoubtedly the Otonga Reserve.
 While these lizards are active during the day, they are most readily spotted at night when they are perched on low vegetation.
 Their bright green coloration stands out prominently when illuminated with a flashlight.

 Author: Alejandro ArteagaaAffiliation: Khamai Foundation, Quito, Ecuador.